AntaraChat/IMDb_Movie_Assignment/README.md

 - The code is concise.
 Wherever appropriate, built-in functions are used instead of making the code longer (if-else statements, for loops,loc/iloc ).
 - If new variables are created, the names are descriptive and unambiguous.
 Following the variable/dataframe names mentioned in the question wherever it is provided.
 - Charts are neatly formatted including proper chart sizes, annotations(if required) and labelling.
-- Mention the inferences for each of the graphs after thouroughly inspecting them.
+- Mention the inferences for each of the graphs after thoroughly inspecting them.